the-florist/wordle/docs/README.md

 1. Make the all_words and total vars global -- will need to check that these are never altered by the program, but should improve speeds by a lot in various functions.

+Bugs:
+1. Sometimes the word suggestion algorithm prints multiple of the next word if you've narrowed it down to less than five words... not sure why it started doing this...